kalvir781/kalv/cv/index.md

 ## Berkshire, UK

+### Alwyn Infant School 1988
+Managed and taught other children in the class [BBC Computers](https://en.wikipedia.org/wiki/BBC_Micro) and the [Turtle](http://classicacorn.computinghistory.org.uk/8bit_focus/logo/logo.html) to draw creative images on paper.

 ### High Wycombe Software Development Agency 1994
 Work experience placement to work on the [Apple Newton](https://en.wikipedia.org/wiki/Apple_Newton) device to implement the first wired ethernet networking connection to work with TCP/IP.

+### Altwood C of E School
+1996 Constructed an internal network of computers for the library, such that students can access curriculum content on the internet.
+1997 Visual Basic windows desktop application allowing teachers to input students grades to mail merge them into printing the reports over using pen and paper across the whole school.

 ### Nortel 1996
 6 week summer work placement at Maidenhead.
 Networking infrastructure. global FDDI (Fiber Distributed Data Interface) connection with Canada and other offices.
 Upgrading routers with ARP tables via COM3 port interfaces.
 Built their first internal Intranet using HTML 1.0/CSS.

 ### Burger King 1996
 Achieved the fastest whooper burger making time whilst working at Burger King as a student.

-### Altwood C of E School 1997
-Visual Basic windows desktop application allowing teachers to input students grades to mail merge them into printing the reports over using pen and paper across the whole school.

 ### Compaq Computers 1999-2000
 [Year In Industry](https://en.wikipedia.org/wiki/The_Year_in_Industry) program to work with Compaq Computers and have excursions at universities for weekend training.